The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Algorithmic aspects

 \subsection{What remains to be improved?}

-Root-finding algorithms of bit-complexity $\tilde{O}(n^2(n+b))$ are the world record since the ground-breaking work of Sch\"onhage \cite{Schoenhage:1986} in the 1980s.
-Cauchy's algebraic method is of complexity $\tilde{O}( n^4 b^2 )$ and thus comes close, but in its current form it remains one order of magnitude more expensive.
-Sch\"onhage remarks: \begin{quote} It is not clear whether methods based on Sturm sequences can possibly become superior.
-Lehmer \cite{Lehmer:1969} and Wilf \cite{Wilf:1978} both do not solve the extra problems which arise, if there is a zero on the test contour (circle or rectangle) or very close to it. \cite[p.\,5]{Schoenhage:1986} \end{quote}
+Root-finding algorithms of bit-complexity $\tilde{O}( n^3 b )$ are state-of-the-art since the ground-breaking work of Sch\"onhage \cite[Thm.\,19.2]{Schoenhage:1986} in the 1980s.
+The Sturm--Cauchy algorithm is of complexity $\tilde{O}( n^4 b^2 )$ and thus comes close, but in its current form remains two orders of magnitude more expensive.
+Sch\"onhage remarks: \begin{quote} ``It is not clear whether methods based on Sturm sequences can possibly become superior.
+Lehmer \cite{Lehmer:1961,Lehmer:1969} and Wilf \cite{Wilf:1978} both do not solve the extra problems which arise, if there is a zero on the test contour (circle or rectangle) or very close to it.'' \cite[p.\,5]{Schoenhage:1986} \end{quote}

-Notice that we have applied the \emph{divide-and-conquer} paradigm in the arithmetic subalgorithms, but not in the root-finding method itself.
+Our algebraic development neatly solves the problem of roots on the boundary.
+Regarding complexity, we have applied the \emph{divide-and-conquer} paradigm in the arithmetic subalgorithms (\sref{sub:SubresultantAlgorithm}) but not yet in the root-finding method itself.
 In Sch\"onhage's method this is achieved by approximately factoring $F$ of degree $n$ into two polynomials $F_1, F_2$ of degrees close to $\frac{n}{2}$.
-It is plausible but not obvious that a similar strategy can be put into practice in the algebraic setting.
-Some clever idea and a more detailed investigation are needed here.
+Perhaps an analogous strategy can be put into practice in the algebraic setting; some clever idea and a more detailed investigation are needed here.

+\begin{Annotation} \textbf{(Root isolation)} Sch\"onhage's algorithm is extremely well-crafted: it achieves root isolation using only $\tilde{O}(n^3 a)$ bit operations for any (square-free) polynomial of degree $n$ with integer coefficients bounded by $2^a$ \cite[Thm.\,20.1]{Schoenhage:1986}.
+This satisfactorily solves the problem of root finding: as explained above in Theorem \ref{thm:GlobalLocalSwitch}, one can then switch to Newton's method and increase the precision to any desired accuracy with little extra cost. \end{Annotation}

-Our development neatly solves the problem of roots on the boundary.
-Of course, approximating the roots of a polynomial $F \in \CC[Z]$ can only be as good as the initial data, and we therefore assume that $F$ is known exactly.
-This is important because root-finding is an ill-conditioned problem, see Wilkinson \cite{Wilkinson:1959}.
+Besides complexity there is still another problem: approximating the roots of a polynomial $F \in \CC[Z]$ can only be as good as the initial data, and we therefore assume that $F$ is known exactly.
+This is important because root-finding can be ill-conditioned \cite{Wilkinson:1959}.
 Even if exact arithmetic can avoid this problem during the computation, it comes back into focus when the initial data is itself only an approximation.
-In this more general situation the real-algebraic approach requires a detailed error analysis, ideally in the setting of interval arithmetic and recursive analysis.
+In this situation the real-algebraic approach requires a detailed error analysis, ideally in the setting of interval arithmetic.